-Steeple Ashton Conservation Village Wiltshire and the Area
+Steeple Ashton a Conservation Village in Wiltshire

 Granted a charter to hold a market back in 1266.
-Many pretty 16th 17th and 18th century houses remain today.
+Many pretty 16th, 17th and 18th century houses remain today.

 There is a wealth of architectural styles ranging from timber cottages, a Jacobean Manor House, Georgian houses, and even an occasional modern house has crept in.